mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 ### Manifest

 Your app has to provide a so-called manifest.
 The manifest declares App metadata.
-In this example the *permission* to act as a Bot, and to *bind* itself to the channel header, and to `/` commands is requested.
+In this example the *permission* to act as a bot, and to *bind* itself to the channel header, and to `/` commands is requested.

 Create a file called `manifest.json` containing: